 In 2009, Inspector Bruce Graydon of the Queensland Police Service (CRYPAR Program Manager) was awarded a Winston Churchill Fellowship to examine early intervention programs and sector wide responses in the United States of America, Canada, the United Kingdom and Europe.

-The major learning from the research conducted is that successful early intervention programs can be found the world over, but the greatest achievements are realised only when systems are in place to channel ‘at risk’ youth into evidence based programs.
+The major learning from the research conducted is that while successful early intervention programs can be found the world over, the greatest results are achieved only when systems are in place to identify and channel ‘at risk’ youth into evidence based programs.
 These findings are being integrated into an improved CRYPAR Program

 RESULTS WE WANT (Lets just examine these to see best fit for our reporting